artivis/manif/README.md

 the underlying scalar type so that one can use its own, and c++11 since not everyone gets to enjoy the latest c++ features, especially in industry.

+**manif** provides analytic computation of Jacobians for all the operations.
+It also supports template scalar types.
+In particular, it can work with the `ceres::Jet` type, allowing for automatic Jacobian computation -- see related paragraph on Jacobians below.

 - Maintainer status: maintained
 - Maintainer: Jeremie Deray [deray.jeremie@gmail.com](mailto:deray.jeremie@gmail.com)